KevinKra/Notes/certifications/aws/developer/resource.md

 - Can the salted `HMAC` value be used to derive the value of the encryption key or decrypt the contents of the encrypted object?
 - What is the salted `HMAC` value used for?
 - An S3 bucket using SSE-C stores what value to validate future requests?

+# API Gateway

+### API integration request

+- An integration request is an HTTP request that API Gateway submits to the backend, passing along the client-submitted request data, and transforming the data, if necessary.
+The HTTP method (or verb) and URI of the integration request are dictated by the backend (that is, the integration endpoint).
+They can be the same as or different from the method request's HTTP method and URI, respectively.

+For example, when a Lambda function returns a file that is fetched from Amazon S3, you can expose this operation intuitively as a GET method request to the client even though the corresponding integration request requires that a POST request be used to invoke the Lambda function.
+For an HTTP endpoint, it is likely that the method request and the corresponding integration request both use the same HTTP verb.
+However, this is not required.
+You can integrate the following method request: